BookingBug/dev.bookingbug.com/docs/rest-api/purchases.md

 <pre>GET /api/v1/admin/{company_id}/purchases</pre>

-Below is a cURL example listing all purchases cereated after 2017-03-01 and before 2017-04-08.
+Below is a cURL example listing all purchases created after 2017-03-01 and before 2017-04-08.
 This is an admin API call so you'll need to authenticate and provide the auth-token in the header.

 <div class="tabs">
     <ul class="tabs__menu">